MicrosoftLearning/mslearn-fabric/Instructions/Labs/15-work-with-model-relationships.md

     ![](../Labs/images/command-prompt-2.png)

-3. In the command prompt window, enter the following command to download the course files and save them to a folder called DP500.
+3. In the command prompt window, enter the following command to download the course files and save them to a folder called fabric.

     `git clone https://github.com/MicrosoftLearning/mslearn-fabric fabric`